 If you have a relatively new smartphone, there are a few different options for “Weed Scale” apps or something else of the sort that can work fairly efficiently (there’s actually one in the Android Play Store called “Weed Weight”).
 Please note, though, that such apps are not totally reliable, and a typical scale is still the best option.

 Grams to Ounces – Or Maybe You Mean How Many Grams in an Ounce?

 Let’s go ahead and get to the point of the article, which is to determine how much an ounce of weed is in terms of grams.
-Regardless of whether a nation uses the imperial or metric system, grams, ounces, and pounds have been the universal weed measurement since, well, since basically forever.
+Regardless of whether a nation uses the imperial or metric system, grams, ounces, and pounds have been the universal weed measurement for a very long time.
+The traditional method has always stuck around when it comes to weed.
 Dealers have used this to their advantage because purchasers always ask for ounces, quarters, and eighths, a lot of times without even really realizing how many are in each.

 Did you know, for example, that 1/8 of an ounce is exactly 3.5437 grams, but dealers tend to round it down to 3.5 grams?
 Admittedly, that 0.04-gram sliver of weed won’t be missed, but it adds up over time if you’re a heavy user.
 Think of all the thousands of pounds of pot that have been “rounded down” over the years by wry little small-time dealers!

-Also, they’ll do the exact same thing when converting ounce to gram, gram to ounce, and so on.
+Also, they’ll do the exact same thing when converting ounce to gram, grams to ounces, and so on.